Subaru-PFS/doc/services/services.rst

 Every contents at https://pfs.ipmu.jp/ are project only, and you need to log in using `PFS LDAP account <account.rst>`_ to view pages.
-If you have any issue on this site, refer
+Use your 'account name' (not email address) and 'password', see details on registration at `PFS LDAP account <account.rst>`_.
-`lost account or change password section <account.rst#lost-account-or-change-password>`_.
+If you have any account issue on this site, refer `lost account or change password section <account.rst#lost-account-or-change-password>`_.

 With accessing to `PFS project internal website <https://pfs.ipmu.jp/>`_,